 Postdoctoral Positions in Pain Research

-1) mouse survival surgery, nociceptive behavior assays, brain anatomy and fluorescent microscopy.
+3) chronic pain research, mouse nociceptive behavioral assays, survival surgery, brain anatomy and fluorescent microscopy

-3) molecular cloning, protein expression and purification, tissue culture, structure and functional study of membrane proteins (ion channels, G-protein coupled receptors and transporters etc).
+4) molecular cloning, protein expression and purification, tissue culture, structure and functional study of membrane proteins.

-The positions are immediately available and have an initial term of at least three years.
-Applications will be evaluated until the position is filled.
+The positions are for at least three years and are fully funded.
+Postdoctoral researchers are supported by skilled research assistants.
 Salary will be commensurate with qualifications, laboratory experience, and institutional guidelines.

-Applicants interested in the position should send their curriculum vitae, statement of research interests, along with contact information for three references to Dr Yu-Qing Cao at email@example.com
+Applicants interested in the positions should send their curriculum vitae, statement of research interests and career goals, along with contact information for three references to:

-Washington University in St. Louis is an Equal Opportunity Employer.
+Washington University in St. Louis is an Affirmative Action and Equal Opportunity Employer.